 - Ensuring you don’t miss any deadlines or case requirements.

-Moreover, our defense attorneys can also assist you by negotiating plea bargains or sentence modifications with prosecutors, as well as determining if any evidence used against you was obtained through unconstitutional means.
+Moreover, our defense attorneys can also assist you by negotiating plea bargains or sentence modifications with prosecutors and determining if any evidence used against you was obtained through unconstitutional means.
 We can also advise you on issues such as bail and how long a trial may potentially last.

 Here are some of the possible defenses for drug trafficking in Arizona: